erew123/alltalk_tts/README.md

 ### 🔴 Future to-do list
 - Voice output within the command prompt/terminal (TBD).
-- Correct a few spelling mistakes in the documnentation.
+- Correct a few spelling mistakes in the documentation.
 - Possibly add some additional TTS engines (TBD).
 - Have a break!